 as seven feet tall.

 Tell me all about your ideas (may those be in German, Spanish or English), and let’s turn them into reality together.
-I am looking forward to meeting you!
+I am looking forward to working with you!